NoahKise/inventory-tracker2.0/README.md

 ## Description

 This is a web application that lets a shopkeeper manage their inventory of Magic the Gathering products.
 They can see an inventory list of every product they have for sale, and use a button to display a form to add a new product to the list.
 They can also view and edit the various details of any product, as well as decrement their stock of any individual item by clicking a sell button.
+When the stock dips below 11, the text becomes red.
+State is managed in a store using redux toolkit.

 ## Component Diagram